Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 Do not attempt to apply this patch to DBD::ODBC 0.21 as Jeff Urlwin has already applied it and the Makefile.PL that comes with 0.21 is fine.

-DBD::ODBC 0.21 contains the iODBC driver manager distribution and OOB will work with this driver manager.
-However, if you want/need to use a driver manager then Easysoft recommend the unixODBC driver manager available from unixodbc.org.
+DBD::ODBC 0.21 contains the iODBC Driver Manager distribution and ODBC-ODBC Bridge will work with this Driver Manager.
+However, if you want or need to use a Driver Manager then we recommend the unixODBC Driver Manager available from unixodbc.org.
 There are a number of reasons for this:

-1. The unixODBC project started by Peter Harvey is now maintained by Nick Gorham who is an Easysoft developer.
-This means there is much greater experience with unixODBC within Easysoft and we will be able to provide better support for OOB running under unixODBC.
-It also means that if you find a problem in unixODBC it is much easier for us to facilitate a fix.
+1. The unixODBC project started by Peter Harvey is now maintained by Nick Gorham, who is an Easysoft developer.
+This means that there is much greater experience with unixODBC within Easysoft and we will be able to provide better support for the ODBC-ODBC Bridge running under unixODBC.
+It also means that if you find a problem in unixODBC, it's much easier for us to facilitate a fix.

-4. From OOB 0.4.0.0, the OOB installation for UNIX can automatically install itself using the unixODBC installer program to run under unixODBC.
+2. From ODBC-ODBC Bridge 0.4.0.0, the ODBC-ODBC Bridge installation for UNIX can automatically install itself using the unixODBC installer program to run under unixODBC.

 To summarise the situation:

-1. If you have DBD::ODBC 0.20 then you can directly build DBD with any version of OOB and you do not need to use a driver manager unless you want to support multiple ODBC drivers through Perl.
+1. If you have DBD::ODBC 0.20, you can directly build DBD with any version of ODBC-ODBC Bridge and you do not need to use a Driver Manager unless you want to support multiple ODBC drivers through Perl.

-3. If you want to use a driver manager or need to because you have multiple ODBC drivers then Easysoft recommend the unixODBC manager.
-OOB will however work with the iODBC driver manager.
+3. If you want to use a Driver Manager or need to because you have multiple ODBC drivers, we recommend the unixODBC manager.
+ODBC-ODBC Bridge will however work with the iODBC Driver Manager.

 We used MMS 3.2-01 throughout as our copy of MMK appeared to give errors like: